upros/ATLS/draft-friel-tls-atls.md

 --- abstract

-This document specifies how TLS sessions can be established at the application layer over untrusted transport between clients and services for the purposes of establishing secure end-to-end encrypted communications channels.
-Transport layer encodings for application layer TLS records are specified for HTTP and CoAP transport.
-Explicit identification of application layer TLS packets enables middleboxes to provide transport services and enforce suitable transport policies for these payloads, without requiring access to the unencrypted payload content.
-Multiple scenarios are presented identifying the need for end-to-end application layer encryption between clients and services, and the benefits of reusing the well-defined TLS protocol, and a standard TLS stack, to accomplish this are described.
+This document specifies how TLS and DTLS can be used at the application layer for the purpose of establishing secure end-to-end encrypted communication security.

+Encodings for carrying TLS and DTLS payloads are specified for HTTP and CoAP to improve interoperability.
+While the use of TLS and DTLS is straight forward we present multiple deployment scenarios to illustrate the need for end-to-end application layer encryption and the benefits of reusing a widely deployed and readily available protocol.
 Application software architectures for building, and network architectures for deploying application layer TLS are outlined.

 --- middle